 The primary criterion used by the committee is the potential positive impact on educating the general public (K-12 students and underrepresented groups in STEM in particular) about physics-related topics.
 Evidence of plans to disseminate information about the project especially preparation of educational materials for distribution is particularly encouraged.

 G. Eligible Expenses

 Supplies, equipment, printing, computing costs and local travel costs are all eligible; no salaries or overhead (indirect costs) can be charged.
 Proposals where in-kind costs are borne by other parties (proposer's academic institution, beneficiary elementary or secondary school, etc.) will be given preference, everything else being equal.

 A short report that describes the activities and accomplishments and includes the final accounting is required by January 1 or June 1 of the following year for grants awarded at the previous Fall or Spring meeting, respectively.
 The report should be submitted to the chair of the Outreach committee.

-A poster presentation is required at the respective Fall or Spring NYSS symposium one year after the grant has been awarded.
+An oral or poster presentation is required at the respective Fall or Spring NYSS symposium one year after the grant has been awarded.